Boys Height Growth Chart – average height for boys age 2 – 18 years

 for children of “White” race/ethnicity*, ages 2 through 18.

 Created by Steven B. Halls, MD, FRCPC and John Hanson, MSc.

-Charts for adults male average height for men and average weight for men are available here.
+Average height for men and the average weight for men are available here.
 These are also interesting, because they not only show the average height, they also show that adults have a considerably higher prevalence of obesity than children.

 The data source for this chart is the NHANES III survey, conducted in America during 1988 to 1994.
 The CDC used this dataset, as well as datasets from several older surveys, to construct the CDC standard pediatric growth charts.

 I made these charts myself, back in around 1999 or the year 2000.
 This was before the CDC did a major update to their charts.
 So the situation was that doctors were using much older charts from the 1970s, and I became aware that the NHANES study had excellent newer data.

 I wanted to make better charts with new data, so I asked my statistician friend, John Hansen, to help me.
 Together, we made these charts ourselves and put them on the internet.

 Then, within a year, the CDC published new growth charts in the year 2000, to great fanfare.
 So my charts had become somewhat obsolete almost immediately, or so I thought at first.